Henry Wood (cricketer, born 1853)

-Henry "Harry" Wood (14 December 1853 – 30 April 1919) was an English cricketer who briefly played Test cricket for England, and enjoyed a successful career for Kent and Surrey that spanned the years between 1876 and 1900.
+Henry Wood (14 December 1853 – 30 April 1919) was an English cricketer who briefly played Test cricket for England, and enjoyed a successful career for Kent and Surrey that spanned the years between 1876 and 1900.
 A right-handed batsman who also bowled part-time right-arm fast, Wood was primarily a wicketkeeper.
 He was Wisden Cricketer of the Year in 1891.
 Although his batting average across his entire first-class career was 16.94, his Test batting average was 68.00 thanks to scores of 59 and 134* in his final two innings.
 His average is statistically the highest of any England Test player, however a standard qualification of twenty innings played deducts him from the recognised lists.
 He was the first wicketkeeper to score a Test century.